Overview of Ha Giang & The Loop

 At noon, it’s time to return to the town and eat until you burst.
 Quang Dung restaurant is one of the top choices when it comes to a fantastic restaurant in the area.
 Here they serve various dishes, such as hot pot, pho, rice, and other specialties.
 The price is reasonable, and the staff is kind and friendly.
 Sip a small cup of alcohol while munching the hot delicacies.
 Who would want to leave?

-The Third and Fourth Day: Meo Vac – Yen Minh – Quan Ba – Ha Giang
+The Third and Fourth Day: Meo Vac – Mau Due – Du Gia – Ha Giang (180 kilometers) or Meo Vac – Mau Due – Yen Minh – Quan Ba – Ha Giang (150 kilometers)

-Get on the main road and turn back to the trail that took you there.
+If you prefer motorbiking, just finish the rest of the loop which takes a little bit longer.
+But my recommendation is to head to Mau Dau, return to Quan Ba and follow the road from Yen Minh to Ha Giang that you took on the first day since this saves you a little bit of time.
 On the way back, you should stop by Lung Tam co-operative society to learn about the local weaving village or Ha Giang museum where you can broaden your horizons about the history, culture, and tradition of the people here.
 In the evening, get on the sleeper bus and it will drop you off at the bus station in the next morning, ending four fantastic days in Ha Giang.

 - You should plan early, at least one to two months before, to actively travel and avoid unexpected problems.